BWCA Fees and Regulations

 USFS Travel Permit Fee is neither refundable nor applicable to a future trip.
-The entire USFS User Fee will be refunded if a reservation is cancelled two or more days prior to the entry date.
+The entire USFS User Fee will be refunded if a reservation is cancelled more than 48 hours in advance of the use date on the permit.

 To preserve the wilderness, visitors to the BWCAW must follow certain regulations: